tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 d=s-s'=k-k'+ex-e'x'
 $$

-The above equation can be verified in a similar manner to that of a single Schorr signature, by multiplying each term by G and confirming algebraic correctness.
+The above equation can be verified in a similar manner to that of a single Schnorr signature, by multiplying each term by G and confirming algebraic correctness.

 $$
 dG=kG-k'G+exG-e'x'G